Download the full PDF for Montana

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Montana rose to 62.4 percent in December from 62.3 percent in the prior month.
+The labor force participation rate in Montana fell to 62.2 percent in February from 62.3 percent in the prior month.

-The 10-year high for the labor force participation rate in Montana was 64 percent occurring in October 2019, and the 10-year low was 62 percent in August 2021.
+The 10-year high for the labor force participation rate in Montana was 64 percent occurring in October 2019, and the 10-year low was 61.9 percent occurring in July 2021.